-A clinical trial to look at how well RO7204239 plus risdiplam works to improve muscle control in children with spinal muscular atrophy, and how safe this drug combination is
+A clinical trial to look at how safe RO7204239 plus risdiplam is and how well this drug combination works to improve muscle function in people with spinal muscular atrophy

-A Study to Investigate the Safety and Efficacy of RO7204239 in Combination With Risdiplam (RO7034067) in Ambulatory Children With Spinal Muscular Atrophy
+A Study to Investigate the Safety and Efficacy of RO7204239 in Combination With Risdiplam (RO7034067) in Participants With Spinal Muscular Atrophy

 • Muscle And Peripheral Nerve Disease